How to Install WordPress on AWS Lightsail

 Let’s go ahead and connect an AWS Lightsail instance to SpinupWP.
 Before you start this process, you will need to sign up for an AWS Management Console account if you don’t already have one.

-Once signed in, click Create instance.
+Once signed in, navigate to Services > Lightsail, which will open Lightsail in a new window.
+Click Create instance.
 When adding a new instance via Amazon Lightsail:

 - Select a location where the server will be hosted.